Responsibilities of Award Recipients

-Assurances on Nondiscrimination on the Basis of Handicap
+Assurances on Nondiscrimination on the Basis of Disability

-Upon application for an NEH award, applicants provide the applicable assurances that the program or activity will be operated in compliance with NEH regulations, Nondiscrimination on the Basis of Handicap in Federally Assisted Programs or Activities, located at 45 CFR Part 1170.
+Upon application for an NEH award, applicants must provide the applicable assurances that the program or activity will be operated in compliance with NEH regulations, in particular with the requirement for Nondiscrimination on the Basis of Disability in Federally Assisted Programs or Activities, located at 45 CFR Part 1170.

 The text of the certification follows:

-The applicant certifies, to the best of his or her knowledge and belief, that:
+The applicant certifies, to the best of his or her knowledge and belief:

-- No federal appropriated funds have been paid or will be paid by or on behalf of the undersigned to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of a federal contract, the making of a federal grant, the making of a federal loan, the entering into of a cooperative agreement, and the extension, continuation, renewal, amendment, or modification of a federal contract, grant, loan, or cooperative agreement.
+- that no federal appropriated funds have been paid or will be paid by or on behalf of the undersigned to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of a federal contract, the making of a federal grant, the making of a federal loan, the entering into a cooperative agreement, and the extension, continuation, renewal, amendment, or modification of a federal contract, grant, loan, or cooperative agreement;

-- If any funds other than federal appropriated funds have been paid or will be paid to any person (other than a regularly employed officer or employee of the applicant) for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this federal contract, grant, loan, or cooperative agreement, the undersigned shall request, complete, and submit Standard Form LLL, “Disclosure of Lobbying Activities,” in accordance with its instructions.
+- that if any funds other than federal appropriated funds have been paid or will be paid to any person (other than a regularly employed officer or employee of the applicant) for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this federal contract, grant, loan, or cooperative agreement, the undersigned shall request, complete, and submit Standard Form LLL, “Disclosure of Lobbying Activities,” in accordance with its instructions; and

-- The applicant shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+- that the applicant shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

 This certification is a material representation of fact upon which the Endowment will rely in making funding decisions.
-If it is later determined that the applicant knowingly provided an erroneous certification or did not comply with the requirements, the Endowment may seek judicial enforcement of the certification or may suspend or terminate the award.
+If it is later determined that the applicant knowingly submitted a false certification or did not comply with the requirements, the Endowment may seek judicial enforcement of the certification or may suspend or terminate the award.